-There are a number of standards, amendments to standards, and interpretations which have been issued by the IASB that are effective in future accounting periods that the Company has decided not to adopt early.
-The most significant of these are as follows, which are all effective for the period beginning 1 January 2022:
+There are a number of standards, amendments to standards, and interpretations which have been issued by the United Kingdom Endorsement Board (UKEB) that are effective in future accounting periods that the Company has decided not to adopt early.
+These standards, amendments or interpretations are not expected to have a material impact on the Group.